pulsejet/memories/README.md

 To the great folks building Nextcloud, PHP, Vue and all the other dependencies that make this project possible.

 Thanks to [GitHub](https://github.com), [CircleCI](https://circleci.com/) and [BrowserStack](https://www.browserstack.com) for sponsorship for Open Source projects for CI / testing on different devices.

+## 📄 License

+Memories is licensed under the [AGPLv3](LICENSE).
+Subpackages such as `go-vod` are licensed under their respective licenses.
+See the directory of the subpackage for more information.